finos/community/docs/governance/Software-Projects/Contribution.md

 <insert contributor name(s)>
 ```

 > **Note**: while everyone is welcome to contribute to existing projects, **only [FINOS Members](https://finos.org/members) can propose new projects**.
-If you are not a Member this step is particularly important to identify a Member who could become a sponsor for your project, but being listed in the initial maintainers.
+If you are not a Member this step is particularly important to identify a Member who could become a sponsor for your project, by being listed in the initial maintainers.

 ### Step 3: Approval
 Once the FINOS team has validated the contribution proposal for completeness, the contribution must go through an approval phase, for alignment with the scope and objectives of the Foundation, viability, perceived interest within the FINOS community.

 Particularly:

 - Special Interest Groups and Open Standards, the Governing Board will review and approve the contributions either via an email vote or at the next avaialble meeting.
 - For software project contributions, the [Technical Oversight Committee (TOC)](https://github.com/finos/technical-oversight-committee/) will review and approve the contributions.